TritonDataCenter/rfd/rfd/0082/README.md

   agent before we take the currently running instance down.
 If there aren't any drawbacks for this approach, this should mean no downtime for agents despite of the upgrade processes going on into the different CNs.
+- **Parallel setup of some agents:** While it’s not possible to setup `cn-agent`, `config-agent` and `agents_core` in parallel, given these are used during the install/update of every agent instance, it would be possible to run parallel updates for the other agents, which should help speeding up the whole process, specially when there are several agents to be updated.
+  (Note the same could be applied for stateless Triton VM services, but that's out of this RFD scope).

 ## M3: Accurate VM instance tracking in SAPI (bonus points)

 This section is optional for this RFD.